 • Rent-A-Car Sapporo

 These are the main car rental companies.
-Companies like Premium deals with imported cars like Mercedes-Benz and BMW.
+Companies like Premium deal with imported cars like Mercedes-Benz and BMW.

-One thing that can help you choose the right rental company is to check that their official website is in the English language, thus facilitating communication.
+One thing that can help you choose the right rental company is to check if their official website is in English, thus facilitating communication.

-In general, the cost of renting a car in Japan is quite reasonable, especially if you are planning to use it for long-distance travel.
-However, it is important to remember that driving in Japan can be quite challenging due to heavy traffic and rough roads.
-Therefore, if you are not confident in your driving ability, it might be better to stick to public transport.
+In general, the cost of renting a car in Japan is quite reasonable, especially if you are planning to use it for long-distance trips.
+However, it is important to remember that driving in Japan can be quite challenging due to heavy traffic and complicated roads.
+Therefore, if you are not confident in your driving skills, it may be better to stick to public transportation.